smirarab/skimming_scripts/Skim_processing_pipelines/Installation_guide.md

 conda install skmer
 skmer -h

-### These dependencies should ideally be installed along with skmer.
+### The following tools should ideally be installed along with skmer.
 ###If not, you can always run this command to install them separately.
 conda install jellyfish seqtk mash gurobi